Mortgages in Zaragoza: Types, Requirements, and How to Choose (2026)

 Types of mortgages in Zaragoza

-In Zaragoza, there are several types of mortgages that seek to adapt to different buyer profiles and needs.
+In Zaragoza, there are several types of mortgages designed to adapt to different buyer profiles and needs.
 These are the most common:

 1. Fixed-rate mortgages

 A fixed-rate mortgage is a loan in which the interest rate remains constant throughout the life of the loan.
-As the monthly payments do not vary, the borrower has the peace of mind of knowing exactly how much they will have to pay each month.
+As the monthly payments do not vary, borrowers have the peace of mind of knowing exactly how much they will pay each month.
 Fixed-rate mortgages are ideal for those who value stability and predictability in their finances, as they are not exposed to fluctuations in the financial market.
-In Zaragoza, Ibercaja offers a fixed-rate mortgage service with a competitive fixed interest rate of around 2.25% APR, which is ideal for those seeking stability in their payments.
+In Zaragoza, Ibercaja offers a fixed-rate mortgage with a competitive interest rate of around 2.25% APR, ideal for those seeking payment stability.

 2. Adjustable-rate mortgages

 In the case of variable-rate mortgages, the interest rate is adjusted periodically based on a benchmark index such as the Euribor, plus a fixed spread set by the financial institution.
-Interest rates are commonly reviewed every six or twelve months, which may result in changes to monthly payments.
-The initial rate for variable mortgages is usually lower than for fixed mortgages, making them attractive to buyers looking to enter the real estate market with more affordable payments.
+These rates are typically reviewed every six or twelve months, which may result in changes to monthly payments.
+The initial rate for variable mortgages is usually lower than for fixed-rate mortgages, making them attractive to buyers looking to enter the real estate market with more affordable payments.

 3. Mixed mortgages

-Combination mortgages combine elements of fixed and variable mortgages.
-Generally, the interest rate is fixed for the first few years and then becomes variable.
-This option may be attractive to those who seek stability in the early years of repayment but also want to benefit from possible future interest rate cuts.
+Mixed mortgages combine elements of fixed-rate and variable-rate mortgages.
+Generally, the interest rate is fixed during the first few years and then becomes variable.
+This option may appeal to those who want stability at the beginning of the loan term while still benefiting from potential future interest rate decreases.

 4. Mortgages for young people

-In order to facilitate access to housing for younger people, they have designed a mortgage for young people under 35 who want to buy a home in Zaragoza.
-It consists of a discount on tax payments.
-If the property is newly built and costs less than €100,000, a 30% reduction in IAJD (stamp duty) will be applied; if it is second-hand and costs less than €100,000, there will be a 12.5% reduction in ITP (property transfer tax).
-Banco Santander has its "Smart Mortgage," with very good conditions for young buyers.
+To facilitate access to housing for younger buyers, a mortgage has been designed for individuals under 35 who wish to purchase a home in Zaragoza.
+These mortgages include tax benefits.
+If the property is newly built and costs less than €100,000, there is a 30% reduction in Stamp Duty (AJD).
+If it is a second-hand property under €100,000, there is a 12.5% reduction in Property Transfer Tax (ITP).
+Banco Santander also offers its “Smart Mortgage,” with very favorable conditions for young buyers.

 5. Tailor-made mortgages

-The bank "Caja Rural de Aragón" offers a flexible program with its "Customized Mortgages" product, making it easy for people to choose the mortgage that best suits their needs.
-It also offers solutions for changing the type of mortgage through mortgage subrogation.
+The bank “Caja Rural de Aragón” offers a flexible program with its “Tailor-Made Mortgages” product, making it easy for people to choose the mortgage that best suits their needs.
+It also provides options to change the type of mortgage through subrogation.

 We recommend reading: fixed, variable, or mixed mortgage.

-The bank will ask you to meet a series of requirements in order to assess your profile as a mortgage applicant.
-Have the following documents to hand:
+The bank will require a series of documents in order to assess your profile as a mortgage applicant.
+Have the following documents ready:

 Identification document

-The applicant must present their ID card or foreign resident ID number.
+The applicant must present their national ID (DNI) or foreign identification number (NIE).

 Marital status